obpr/av_granu/README.md

 Play music with video samples.
 Realize live montages and generative installations.

+  open patch called av_interface_5 use "main" in Automation to use drums kits.

 # Want to know more?
 FILES/ FOLDER AV.PDF
 GRANULAR AV.PDF